Do you want to Improve your Hair Elasticity or find out why your Hair is Stretchy?

 Over the years, I’ve talked to and helped a lot of customers with dry hair concerns.
 Additionally, I write about all aspects of healthy hair, from tackling frizz to getting rid of split ends and share salon tips and techniques for looking after all hair types.

-Firstly, the way we style and care for our hair is not the only factor determining hair health and shine.
-Because, good nutrition is vital.
+Firstly, how we style and care for our hair is not the only factor determining hair health and shine.
+That’s because good nutrition is also vital.

 So, if you want to delve deeper into how you can improve your healthy hair diet, take a look at our blog, Healthy Hair: Choose the Best Foods for Hair Growth.

-Did you know that colour treatments have a significant impact on reducing moisture in the hair?
-Particularly, if you bleach your hair.
+Did you know that colour treatment has a significant impact on reducing moisture in the hair?
+Particularly if you bleach your hair.